marcorusc/Hatchling/doc/articles/docker-setup.md

    ![docker_settings_wsl](../resources/images/docker-setup/docker_settings_position.png)
    - In Docker Desktop, follow the arrows numbered 1, 2, and 3 on the screenshot to navigate through `Settings` > `Resources` > `WSL Integration`.
    - Either enable integration with your default WSL distro (arrow 4.1) OR select a specific one (arrow 4.2)
-   - Click "Apply & Restart" if you make chages (arrow 5)
+   - Click "Apply & Restart" if you make changes (arrow 5)

 3. **Setup GPU Support (Optional, but recommended)**:
    - Open a terminal
-     - On Windows, launch the WSL distro that Docker is integrated with.In the previous image, that would be `Ubuntu-24.04`, so run `wsl -d Ubuntu-24.04`, and run the following commands within that distro.
+     - On Windows, launch the WSL distro that Docker is integrated with.
+In the previous image, that would be `Ubuntu-24.04`, so run `wsl -d Ubuntu-24.04`, and run the following commands within that distro.
    - For NVIDIA GPU support, run:
      ```bash
      # Add NVIDIA repository keys